sidebase/sidebase/README.md

 3. Check "Include all branches"
 4. Finish repository creation

 Then in the newly created repository, you have the `main` branch which contains the bare necesseties that _all_ of our project need.
 In the diverging branches you have more advanced scaffolds with more features that build on the baseline.
 To use one of them, merge it into the main branch, then delete all the other branches.

 ### Example

-After creating the new repository, open a PR from the desired more advanced scaffold branch into the main branch, then squash and merge it.
+After creating the new repository, open a PR from the desired more advanced scaffold branch into the main branch, then squash and merge it (make sure you select "squash & merge").
 Et voilà - the project is ready to go!

 In the bash command line, this flow would look like this:
 ```sh